vesoft-inc/nebula-operator/doc/user/ssl_guide.md

   caCert: ""
   # InsecureSkipVerify controls whether a client verifies the server's certificate chain and host name
   insecureSkipVerify: false
+  # ServerName is used to verify the hostname on the returned certificates unless InsecureSkipVerify is given.
+  # It is also included in the client's handshake to support virtual hosting unless it is an IP address.
+  serverName: ""
   # AutoMountServerCerts controls whether operator mounts server's certificate from secret.
   autoMountServerCerts: false
 ```